 Media files need to be added to the project's Resource Library in order to reference media in your form.
 Select the project you want to add the media file(s) to from the quick-switch menu, and go to the Design tab of the form(1).
 Click on the settings cog in the toolbar and select 'Project Resources' (2).

 The project's Resource Library will open.
-You can add more files either by browsing your computer or dragging-and-dropping a file into the upload area on the pop-up (4).
+You can add more files either by browsing your computer or by dragging-and-dropping a file into the upload area on the pop-up (4).
 You can upload multiple files at the same time.
 The media files in your project will be listed in alphabetical order (4) and can be downloaded by clicking on the download icon (5) of the specific file.